shailendrakumaryadav1/currency_calculator/README.md

 ### To use the application
-* Firstly, Run the server.
+* Clone the repository into your system
-* Secondly, Update server URL in APIClient class.
-* Lastly, Run app.
+* Install this android project into your device, and you are done!

 **Reach out to me in case of any problem**
 Email : [skyadav0893@gmail.com](mailto:skyadav0893@gmail.com)